GanshengT/GanshengT.github.io/_posts/2019-05-24-AI reinforces bias.md

 AI reinforces bias
 ==================
-I would like to show Les Aveux fidèls first
+I would like to show Les Aveux fidèles first

 Under construction
 ==================